cfengine/documentation/how-to-guides/basic-cfengine-guide/basic-guide-promise-policy-writing.markdown

 #### Create a Repository on GitHub for Masterfiles ####

+There are two methods possible with GitHub, one is to use the web interface at GitHub.com, the second is to use the Git GUI.

+Method One: Create Masterfiles Repository Using GitHub Web Interface

 1a.
 In the GitHub web interface, click on the `New repository` button.
 1b.
 Or from the `+` drop down menu on the top right hand side of the screen select `New repository`.
 2. Fill in a value in the `Repository name` text entry (e.g. cfengine-masterfiles).
 3. Select `private` for the type of privacy desired (`public` is also possible, but is not recomended in most situations).
-4. Optionally, check the `Initialize this repository with a README` box. (not required)
+4. Optionally, check the `Initialize this repository with a README` box. (not required):""

+Method Two: Create Masterfiles Repository Using the GitHub Application

+1. Open the GitHub app and click on the "+ Create" sign to create a new repository.
+2. Fill in a value in the `Repository name` text entry (e.g. cfengine-masterfiles).
+3. Select `private` for the type of privacy desired (`public` is also possible, but is not recomended in most situations).
+4. Select one of your "Accounts" where you want the new repository to be created.
+5. Click on the "Create" button at the bottom of the screen.
+A new repository will be created in your local GitHub folder.

 #### Initialize Git Repository in Masterfiles on the Hub ####